Henry V (1944 film): Box office

 According to Kinematograph Weekly the 'biggest winner' at the box office in 1945 Britain was The Seventh Veil, with "runners up" being (in release order), Madonna of the Seven Moons, Old Acquaintance, Frenchman's Creek, Mrs. Parkington, Arsenic and Old Lace, Meet Me in St. Louis, A Song to Remember, Since You Went Away, Here Come the Waves, Tonight and Every Night, Hollywood Canteen, They Were Sisters, The Princess and the Pirate, The Adventures of Susan, National Velvet, Mr. Skeffington, I Live in Grosvenor Square, Nob Hill, Perfect Strangers, The Valley of Decision, Conflict and Duffy's Tavern.
 British "runners up" were They Were Sisters, I Live in Grosvenor Square, Perfect Strangers, Madonna of the Seven Moons, Waterloo Road, Blithe Spirit, The Way to the Stars, I'll Be Your Sweetheart, Dead of Night, Waltz Time and Henry V.

 Previous efforts to put Shakespeare on the screen included Douglas Fairbanks and Mary Pickford's 1929 The Taming of the Shrew; Max Reinhardt's 1935 A Midsummer Night's Dream for Warner Bros; a British film adaptation of As You Like It starring Olivier and Elisabeth Bergner and scored by William Walton; and MGM's 1936 Romeo and Juliet, directed by George Cukor and starring Norma Shearer and Leslie Howard.
 They had all misfired.
 According to TCM.com "After screening Romeo and Juliet (1936), Olivier realized that the standard Hollywood camera style, which included moving in for a close-up at climactic moments, didn't work for Shakespeare.
 In one scene, the close up had forced Norma Shearer to whisper one of her most passionate lines.
 Instead, he decided to film long speeches starting in close up and then moving the camera back as the actor's intensity grew.
 He also decided to treat the soliloquies not as direct addresses to the audience, but as interior monologues".

 The film earned over $1 million in rentals in the US.
 However, due to its high production cost and Entertainment Tax it did not go into profit for Rank until 1949.
-It earned United Artists a profit of $1.62 million.
+It earned United Artists an estimated profit of $1.62 million.
 In 2007, Military History magazine listed this production 75th among "The 100 Greatest War Movies".

-In 2025, The Hollywood Reporter listed Henry V as having the best stunts of 1946, the year that it was released in the United States.
+In 2025, The Hollywood Reporter listed Henry V as having the best stunts of 1946, the year that it was released in the United States on June 17.